dipjyotimetia/encryptme/README.md

 - Keep your secret key secure.
 Do not share it with unauthorized users.
 - Ensure that you have proper access control for your secret key file.
 - Use strong and unique secret keys for each encryption operation.

-## Contributing

-Contributions to EncryptMe are welcome!
-Feel free to open issues or pull requests if you have any improvements, bug fixes, or feature suggestions.